Viewing your Study Plan

 When do I check my Study Plan?

-- You can view your Study Plan at any time, after you are admitted into the course.
+- You can view your Study Plan at any time, after you are admitted into a course.

 - Check if applications for leave of absence or course withdrawal have been accepted on the Study Plan.

-- If you are currently on Leave of Absence and are unable to make changes to your enrolment online, contact your Student Centre or Graduate School.
+- If you are currently on Leave of Absence and are unable to make changes to your enrolment online, you can request enrolment assistance via the Enrolment Variation form.

 - Graduate Researchers do not have online Study Plans.